MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-edit-sap-variables.md

    ![Screenshot that shows Reset to default.](media/service-edit-sap-variables/reset-to-default.png)

 Report owners can change the defaults in their published reports in the Power BI service.
 The owner of a report that uses SAP HANA or SAP BW with the **Edit variables** feature enabled can change the variables in edit mode.
 When the report owner saves the report, the changed settings become the *new default settings* for that report.
 Other users who access the report after the report owner makes such changes see the new settings as the defaults.

 If you get errors that Power BI can't load data or retrieve data for a visual, or that the data source connection failed, try the following actions to resolve the error:

 - In the Power BI service, select **Edit variables**, set default values for the variables, and then save the report.
-- In Power BI Desktop, if you no longer want users to be able to edit variables, you can uncheck the option to change SAP variables at the report level.
+- In Power BI Desktop, if you no longer want users to be able to edit variables, you can uncheck the option at the report level.

-## Considerations and limitations

-- For SAP HANA, the SAP edit variables feature works only with multidimensional models and doesn't work on relational sources.

-- Power Query Online isn't available in sovereign clouds, so the edit SAP variables feature also isn't supported in sovereign clouds.

-- You can't edit SAP variables in Power BI mobile apps.

-- The edit SAP variables feature doesn't work for reports in the **Shared with me** tab of **My Workspace**, or in apps created from V1 workspaces.

 ## Next steps